 What is Resveratrol?

 If you’ve been searching for a reason to drink all the red wine your heart desires, Resveratrol might just be the answer you seek.
-An antioxidant derived from the skin and seed of red grapes, Resveratrol is an anti-aging powerhouse.
+An antioxidant derived from the skin and seed of red grapes, Resveratrol is a skincare powerhouse.

 What About Vitamin C?